11 upcoming hydrogen FCEVs with up to 500 miles of range [Update]

 Honda CR-V FCEV

-The Honda CR-V FCEV will be a hydrogen hybrid FCEV, not an ordinary FCEV.
-It will have a plug-in feature that allows doubling it as a BEV.
+The Honda CR-V FCEV will be a hydrogen hybrid FCEV, with a plug-in feature that allows doubling it as a BEV.
 For example, in places with limited or no hydrogen fueling stations, customers will be able to simply plug it into a charger and use it as a BEV.

 It’s safe to assume the battery pack of the Honda CR-V FCEV will be larger than most other fuel cell cars.
 While we don’t expect it to deliver 300 miles of range, the BEV component will probably be like an emergency range extender.
 This model will likely be similar to a PHEV, but a combination of an FCEV and a BEV (instead of an internal combustion engine) would make it a zero-emission vehicle.